V-boat: V-1 through V-3—the Barracudas

 The first three V-boats were funded in fiscal year 1919, laid down at the Portsmouth Navy Yard in October and November 1921, and commissioned somewhat less than a year apart between 1924 and 1926.
 Significantly, V-1, V-2, and V-3 were the only members of the class designed to satisfy the Navy's original "fleet boat" requirement for high surface speed.
 These were large and powerfully engined submarines, displacing 2119 LT surfaced and 2506 LT submerged on a length of 342 ft.
 The propulsion plant was divided between two separate engine rooms—forward and aft of the control room—with two 2250 hp main-propulsion direct-drive diesels aft, and two independent 1000 hp diesel generators forward.
-The latter were primarily for charging batteries, but to reach maximum surface speed, they could augment the mechanically coupled main-propulsion engines by driving the 1200 hp electric motors in parallel.
+The latter were primarily for battery charging, but to achieve maximum surface speed, they could augment the mechanically coupled main-propulsion engines by driving the 1200 hp electric motors in parallel.
 This partial diesel-electric propulsion system foreshadowed the later successful all-diesel-electric submarines, although nearly 10 years of development were required before it was reliable.
 The three boats were partially double-hulled and fitted forward with buoyancy tanks inside a bulbous bow for better surface sea-keeping.
-They were armed with six 21-inch (533 mm) torpedo tubes, four forward and two aft with 12 torpedoes, plus a 5-inch (127 mm)/51 caliber deck gun.
+They were armed with six 21-inch (533mm) torpedo tubes, four forward and two aft with 12 torpedoes, plus a 5-inch (127 mm)/51 caliber deck gun.

 Unfortunately, the first three V-boats had poor operational performance.
 Designed for 21 kn on the surface, they only made 18.7 kn, and also failed to make their submerged design speed of 9 kn.
 As built, they were somewhat too heavy forward, which made them poor sea boats, even after replacing the original deck guns with smaller 3-inch (76 mm)/50 caliber models to save weight in 1928.
 Moreover, both the main propulsion diesel engines and their original electric motors were notoriously unreliable, and full-power availability was rare.
 Renamed Barracuda, Bass, and Bonita in 1931, they were decommissioned in 1937, and only the imminence of World War II provided a reprieve, in preparation for which they were recommissioned in September 1940.
-Just before Pearl Harbor, the three boats were transferred to Coco Solo, Panama Canal Zone, and each made a number of defensive war patrols (without seeing any action) off the approaches to the Panama Canal.
+Just before Pearl Harbor, the three boats were transferred to Coco Solo, Panama Canal Zone, and each conducted several defensive war patrols (without seeing any action) off the approaches to the Panama Canal.

-All three boats were overhauled in Philadelphia, Pennsylvania, in late 1942 and early 1943, and converted to cargo submarines by removing both torpedo tubes and main engines, thereby leaving them solely dependent on their diesel generators for propulsion.
-Because this rendered the boats severely underpowered, they apparently never served operationally in their cargo-carrying role, but instead were relegated to training duties at New London until just before the end of the war in 1945.
+All three boats were overhauled at the Philadelphia Navy Yard in late 1942 and early 1943, and converted to cargo submarines by removing both torpedo tubes and main engines, thereby leaving them solely dependent on their diesel generators for propulsion.
+Because this rendered the boats severely underpowered, they apparently never served operationally in their cargo-carrying role; instead, they were relegated to training duties at New London until just before the end of the war in 1945.
 After decommissioning, Barracuda and Bonita were scrapped, and Bass was scuttled as a sonar target near Block Island, Rhode Island.